good-ware/js-log/README.md

 Documentation TBD

-# LogManager
+# Loggers

 ## Usage

-It is possible for one nodeJS process to create multiple LogManager objects at the same time.
-This is useful if, say, independent libraries use LogManager with different logging levels and other settings.
-The only caveat is Winston's own flaw that results in the inability of two LogManager objects to associate different colors with the same level.
+It is possible for one nodeJS process to create multiple Loggers objects at the same time.
+This is useful if, say, independent libraries use Loggers with different logging levels and other settings.
+The only caveat is Winston's own flaw that results in the inability of two Loggers objects to associate different colors with the same level.

-A Winston logger object for a particular category is acquired via new LogManager(...).loggers.get() or child().
+A Winston logger object for a particular category is acquired via new Loggers(...).loggers.get() or child().
 Requesting a logger is optional since this class has logging methods (log(), error(), etc.), that accept an optional category name and use the default category if one is not provided.

 Loggers do not use Winston's splat formatter.
 However, much more can be logged, such as objects, arrays, and errors including stack traces.

-While a LogManager instance is active, uncaught exceptions and Promise rejections are logged using a category that is specified via the 'uncaughtCategory' options setting which defaults to 'uncaught.'
+While a Loggers instance is active, uncaught exceptions and Promise rejections are logged using a category that is specified via the 'uncaughtCategory' options setting which defaults to 'uncaught.'
 The process is not terminated after logging uncaught exceptions.